B2B Demand Generation Glossary

 Intent Data

 Intent data is the collection of behavioral signals that indicate when prospects are actively researching solutions in your category.
 Sources include content consumption, search behavior, and technology installations.
-First-party intent data comes from your own properties, while third-party intent data comes from external sources tracking research behavior across the web.
+First-party intent data comes from your own properties.
+Third-party intent data comes from external sources that track research behavior across the web, giving you a view into accounts that are in-market before they've ever contacted you.

 Related Terms: Buyer Persona, Marketing Qualified Lead, Outbound Marketing